fshowalter/franksmovielog.com-v1/content/pages/about.md

 Lastly, you may ask, “Why bother?”
 I’m not delusional, constant reader, I know you are me.
 No one else reads this site.
 We’re doing this for our kids.
 When they’re our age and we’ve long departed this world, they’ll have these words to connect us across time, our middle-aged self to theirs.

 So, future readers, I beg you: place these reviews in their time.
 Today’s innocuous joke may be tomorrow’s offensive trigger, but I mean no ill-will.
-If you disagree with my opinions, that’s fine—maybe even expected.
+If you disagree with my opinions, that’s fine--maybe even expected.
 I only hope you’ll find the writing rewarding.

-Love and happy watching,

--Dad